 I spent a lot of time volunteering as a spouse to help educate new military spouses about the lifestyle and hardships that we can face, which can become overwhelming at first.
 All families in the military are new to the lifestyle from the start, and I had the heart to ease the transitions of new spouses.
 I also assisted parents and children with the necessary skills they needed to successfully navigate military life.

 In October 2014, when I was hired as an Adecco recruiter, my transition from the military back into the civilian workforce was different than I expected…somehow effortless!
 It felt as if I had never left, in part because of how Adecco employs colleagues and hires associates from many military backgrounds.
 Adecco was ready to support me just like I had supported my peers in the military, by helping me prepare for the civilian work I was about to start.

 My experience has uniquely lent itself to a career in the staffing industry, my ability to create strong relationships and my focus on strategic planning has been critical to my success.
 I have built a strong network of various organizations, all the while enhancing the Adecco name within our military communities to provide a better understanding of what candidates need to fit their service lifestyle.

 I have a passion for mentoring and empowering individuals.
 My education and training are a direct reflection of my beliefs and desire to help others be successful, both in life and work.
 If you’re a veteran or military spouse looking for employment support, look no further than Adecco!”

 The Adecco Military Alliance is our commitment to meeting the employment needs of military spouses and veterans.
-We’re featuring stories from our colleagues and associates who have been involved with the program throughout 2017.
-Read how military spouse and Adecco colleague, Rachelle Chapman, honours her family, country and career.
+We’re proud to feature stories from our colleagues and associates who have been involved with the program.
+Read how military spouse and Adecco colleague, Rachelle Chapman, honors her family, country and career.